 Buy Crypto

 A choice of cryptocurrencies can be bought using a credit or debit card within the app.
 Users can quickly purchase a range of coins via a MoonPay API, which deposits directly into your wallet.
-Additionally, for users who wish to remain anonymous, Zengo allows purchasing up to $1000 worth of crypto without giving out any personal information.
+Additionally, for users who wish to buy crypto without ID, Zengo allows purchasing up to $1000 worth of crypto without giving out any personal information.

 Swap